 The installation shell script helps with the setup process.
-The installation shell script automates some of the tasks in configuring /etc/hosts, /etc/printcap; creating the spool directory for BSD UNIX; and running the lpadmin command for System V UNIX.
+The installation shell script automates some of the tasks in configuring/etc/hosts, /etc/printcap; creating the spool directory for BSD UNIX; and running the lpadmin command for System V UNIX.

-- ☐ The installation shell script can be used on the following workstations: (it cannot be used with other types of workstations.)
+- Download the installation shell script from our Web site.
+Keep the installation shell script as local folders

-- SunOS 4.x.x
+- The installation shell script can be used on the following workstations: (it cannot be used with other types of workstations.)

-- Solaris 2.x(Sun OS 5.x), Solaris 7, Solaris 8
+- SunOS 4.1.4

-- HP-UX
+- Solaris 2.6, 7, 8, 9

-- Redhat Linux
+- HP-UX 11.x

-- UnixWare
+- Red Hat Linux 6.2, 7.0, 7.1, 7.2, 8

-- OpenServer
+- UnixWare 7.1.1

-- □ Depending on security settings when installed, rsh / rcp /telnet may not be usable with Red Hat 7.1 or later.
-Change the security level to allows use of rsh / rcp /telnet.
-For details about how to change the setting, see the operating instructions for Red Hat. - ☐ When you use NIS (Network Information Service) or DNS, you should configure the server before running the installation shell script. - ☐ Installation shell script does not support CUPS.
-For details about the settings of CUPS, see the manual that comes with the UNIX workstation , and the CUPS' manual. - ☐ When you use Solaris and HP-UX, you can set UNIX configuration with admintools that came with Solaris and HP-UX.
-For details about setting using the admintools, see the admintool's manual.
+- OpenServer 5.06

-For details about the configuration utility of your operating system, see the manual that came with the utility.
+- Depending on security settings when installed, rsh/rcp/telnet may not be usable with Red Hat 7.1 or later.
+Change the security level to allow use of rsh/rcp/telnet.
+For details about how to change the setting, see the operating instructions for Red Hat. - When you use NIS (Network Information Service) or DNS, you should configure the server before running the installation shell script. - Installation shell script does not support CUPS. - When you use Solaris and HP-UX, you can set UNIX configuration with admintool that came with Solaris and HP-UX.
+For details about configuring using admintool, see the admintool's manual. - For details about the configuration utility of your operating system, see the manual that came with the utility.